Steven L. Newman

 Steven L. Newman (born c.
 1964) is an American businessman.
-He served as the president and chief executive of Transocean until February 16, 2015.
+He served as the president and chief executive (CEO) of Transocean until February 16, 2015.
+He was the CEO of the company when it’s offshore rig in the Gulf of Mexico experienced a catastrophic failure in the Deepwater Horizon incident.

 Biography

 Early life

 Steven Newman received a Bachelor of Science degree in petroleum engineering from Colorado School of Mines in 1989 and an M.B.A. from the Harvard Business School.